vuestorefront/vue-storefront/packages/core/docs/performance/good-practices.md

 <img loading=lazy>
 ```
  or eg. nuxt-lazy-load library (depending on your needs and browser support).
+- If you want to use lazy loading in Nuxt 2 go with this [vue-lazyload module](https://www.npmjs.com/package/vue-lazyload).
 - If you want to use lazy loading in Nuxt 3 go with this [lazy-load module](https://github.com/nuxt-modules/lazy-load).
 :::